Piercel2022/Piercel2022/README.md

 - 👋 Hi, I’m a Full Stack Software Developer student at Microverse
-- 👀 I’m looking already for new opportunities
 - 💞️ I’m looking to collaborate on open source projects and more
 - 📫 How to reach me here piercel.coder2022@gmail.com
-- I like digital design in Figma

 <!---
 Piercel2022/Piercel2022 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.